-BEFORE I go any further, I want to say that although I strongly disagree with many of the Jesus Seminar scholars regarding their views of the historical Jesus, I find myself in much agreement with their social and political stances.
-Also, I recently re-read Borg's Jesus: Uncovering the Life... and found much that I like about his views.
-I even found his views on Jesus as a non-apocalyptic wisdom teacher to be rather reasonable and engaging, though I do not agree with him on that.
+BEFORE I go any further, I want to say that although I strongly disagree with the Jesus Seminar scholars regarding many of their views of the historical Jesus, I find myself in much agreement with their social and political stances.
+Also, I recently re-read Borg's Jesus: Uncovering the Life... and found much in it that I like.
+I even found his view of Jesus as a non-apocalyptic wisdom teacher to be intriguing, though I do not agree with him on that particular matter.

-(You might want to read my novel before you read the following:)
+You might want to read my novel before reading

-I AM NOW going to reveal the matter wherein I disagree with numerous scholars, both of the Jesus Seminar, and even some of the scholars I value most.
+I'M NOW going to reveal the matter wherein I disagree with numerous scholars, both of the Jesus Seminar, and even some of the scholars I value most.

 FIRST, the Jesus Seminar scholars:

-All those Seminar scholars I listed above deny numerous claims which the gospels make about Jesus, holding that those claims were not part of his original teachings, but were added later by the church.
-They do not believe that Jesus believed himself to be, or ever claimed to be, the messianic Son of God or Son of Man who ultimately would come with clouds of heaven to rule Israel and the world.
-Nor do they believe that Jesus selected twelve special male disciples who, he said, would occupy thrones with him in God's coming Kingdom.
-All these claims and more the Seminar scholars do not believe go back to Jesus himself, and they are even more adamant that Jesus never said that he would die any kind of a sacrificial, ransoming, or atoning death.
+All the Seminar scholars listed above deny many of the claims which the gospels make about Jesus, holding that those claims were not part of his original teachings or activities, but were added later by the church.
+Those scholars do not think that Jesus believed himself to be, or ever claimed to be, the messianic Son of God or the Son of Man who soon would come with clouds of heaven to rule Israel and the world.
+Nor do they think that Jesus selected twelve special disciples who, he said, would occupy thrones with him in the coming Kingdom.
+All these claims, and more, the Seminar scholars do not regard as going back to Jesus himself -- and they are even more adamant that Jesus never said that he would die any kind of a sacrificial death.

 Patterson agrees: "How can we know what Jesus said? ...the only witnesses, the disciples, were asleep," Beyond the Passion, pp. 6-7